-This article is written by Pratibha Bansal, a student of Banasthali Vidhyapith, Rajasthan.
-She has discussed the concept of divorce under Muslim law, elucidating different modes of talaq under Muslim law and dissolution of Muslim Marriage Act,1939.
+This article is written by Pratibha Bansal, a student of Banasthali Vidhyapith, Rajasthan; and Nimisha Dublish of the Vivekananda Institute of Professional Studies, GGSIPU.
+She has discussed the concept of divorce under Muslim law, elucidating different modes of talaq under Muslim law and dissolution of the Muslim Marriage Act, 1939.

 For understanding the methods of dissolution of marriage, lets first see what is marriage under Muslim law because the only essential for divorce under Muslim law is marriage.
 The dissolution of marriage is known as divorce.